Abnormal Uterine Bleeding

 Table

 Patients with ovulatory cycles usually have menstrual cycles that are occur at a normal frequency and are regular, but they may have heavy menstrual bleeding or intermenstrual bleeding.
-Symptoms that suggest a patient has ovulatory cycles include molimina (eg, cyclic breast tenderness, premenstrual bloating, or mood changes) and midcycle cramping pain (mittelschmerz).
+In addition to a regular menses, symptoms that suggest a patient has ovulatory cycles include molimina (eg, cyclic breast tenderness, premenstrual bloating, or mood changes) and midcycle cramping pain (mittelschmerz).
 Daily body temperature (basal body temperature) increases slightly after ovulation and then decreases after the next menstrual cycle begins.

-Patients with AUB-O (ovulatory dysfunction) have uterine bleeding that occurs at unpredictable times, may vary widely in volume, and is not accompanied cyclic changes in basal body temperature.
+Patients with AUB-O (ovulatory dysfunction) have amenorrhea or uterine bleeding that occurs at unpredictable times, may vary widely in volume, and is not accompanied cyclic changes in basal body temperature.

 Symptoms and signs reference